-Architect: Barnes Gromatzky Kosarek Est. C ost: \$67,500,000 Contractor : The Beck Group Est. C completion: May 2018 project came in on time and under budget.
+Architect: Barnes Gromatzky Kosarek Est. Cost: \$67,500,000 Contractor: The Beck Group Est. Completion: May 2018 project came in on time and under budget.
 Classes scheduled to start in May 2018 are in progress.
 Physical Therapy and Respiratory Care moved from the San Marcos Campus into the new space in early May 2018.
 Communication Disorders will move in August 2018.